Adding a Decimal Point to Numbers in Python

 The process of adding a decimal point to numbers involves converting integers to floating-point numbers.
 In Python, integers are represented as int type and floating-point numbers as float.
 To add a decimal point, you can use the following methods:

-The decimal module in Python provides support for fast correctly rounded decimal floating point arithmetic.
+- Method 1: Using the Decimal Module - The - decimalmodule in Python provides support for fast correctly rounded decimal floating point arithmetic.

 from decimal import Decimal